 Shame Acronym: A Simple Way to Understand What Shame Really Feels Like

 Shame is one of the most painful human experiences, and also one of the most misunderstood.
-It hides inside perfectionism, people-pleasing, explosive anger, and the relentless inner voice that tells you you're too much or not enough.
+It hides inside perfectionism, people-pleasing, explosive anger, and the relentless inner voice that tells you you’re too much or not enough.
+Shame can contribute to depression and have a significant impact on mental health, often intensifying emotional distress and leading to cycles of anxiety or withdrawal.

 Tune in to The Complex Trauma Podcast for more on trauma recovery!